openharmony/ark_runtime_core/docs/assembly_format.md

 Instruction flow is omitted for simplicity:

 ```
-# Literals are represnted in double-quotes as "literal value".
+# Literals are represented in double-quotes as "literal value".
-# Free-form descriptions are represneted as "<description here>"
+# Free-form descriptions are represented as "<description here>"
 # Empty symbol is represented as E.

 defs          := defs def | E